-According to Stanley Coren’s dog intelligence rankings, Beagles score in the bottom 10 out of 138 breeds.
+So, are Beagles smart?
+According to Stanley Coren, Beagles are the 131st smartest dogs.
+This puts them in the bottom 10 out of 138 breeds.
 However, this doesn’t mean Beagles are dumb dogs.
 Rather, Beagles have different motivators that don’t fit with the standardized test criteria that Coren developed.

-If you know how Beagles operate, they are actually quite intelligent dogs with a very specialized skillset.
+If you know how Beagles operate, they’re actually incredibly intelligent dogs with a very specialized skillset.
 For example, they’re some of the best (if not the best) scent hounds in the world.
+Let’s examine why these dogs are smarter than you think.

 RECOMMENDED: 20 “Dumbest” Dog Breeds